chabb/akita-test/README.md

 ## Todo

 * Configure semver to accept a limited set of scopes
-* Deploy on gh-pages after a succesful build
+* Deploy on gh-pages after a succesful build (wip)
 * Add prettier/husky and family
 * Alternate NgRX Implementation
 * And more...